skip to Main Content

 Let’s slow down a bit here and talk about exactly what these properties are, for those who aren’t acutely aware.

 Knocking Findlaw out first, these folks own a network of legal listing sites like SuperLawyers.com and others.
 It’s a pay to play listing site where attorneys can pay to list their profiles on carious searches.
-Their Domain Authority (DA) is through the roof, and they have been a google favorite for years.
+Their Domain Authority (DA) is through the roof, and they have been a Google favorite for years.
 They do a fabulous job of linking their 10,000+ website clients (they also build and host very expensive and ineffective law firm websites) back to these profiles, which certainly helps their SEO and DA.
 You can certainly follow our musings about Findlaw here, where we clearly don’t praise them.
 In any case, on the below screenshots you will see them at or near the top of google search.

 Justia is a relative newcomer to the top of major keyword search rankings, though they have been hanging out with the winners here for a while.
 If you own a law firm in the US, chances are you have been cold called by their sales staff.
 Much like Findlaw, they sell a bevy of listings to have you and your law firm appear in their directory.
 Along with their listings on Justia.com comes the heavily vaulted .edu link from Cornell.
 We will talk about that in another blog.
 Let’s get to the stuff you came here to read.